rackerlabs/support-how-to/content/how-to/cloud-servers/create-redirects-in-nginx/index.md

 #### HTTP to HTTPS

-Whenever you install an SSL certificate on your server, you have two server blocks for your website: one for HTTP, and one for HTTPS.
+When you install an SSL certificate on your server, you have two server blocks for your website: one each for HTTP and HTTPS.
 The problem is you need a way to force traffic to your SSL-secured site (the HTTPS version).
 You can accomplish this by adding a redirect to the Nginx server block for your website.

 Open the configuration file for your domain.
-You can usually find the file by searching for something similar to: **/etc/nginx/vhost.d/yourwebsite.com.conf**.
+The file should be named similar to **/etc/nginx/vhost.d/yourwebsite.com.conf**.
 The **.conf** indicates the configuration file for your domain.
 Open the file with your favorite text editor.
 The following example uses the `vim` editor: